keenan-davis/SportAPI/README.md

 # SportTriviaAPI
 ## Overview
-SportTriviaAPI is a simple Kotlin class that manages a list of sports.
+SportTriviaAPI is a C# API that manages a list of sports.
 It allows you to:
 - Add new sports
 - Remove sports